 Beyond the well-known names, Singapore is home to many small izakaya tucked into unexpected corners such as Orchard Plaza, Cuppage Plaza, Fortune Centre, and even a third floor location in older shopping complexes.
 These intimate establishments often feel like hidden gems, offering a more personal dining experience.

 In areas like Great World, cozy izakaya serve comforting meals like salmon mentaiko donburi, sushi, grilled dishes, and homestyle food that feels familiar and satisfying.
 The relaxed setting, friendly service, and thoughtful menu design make these spots perfect for casual dinners or quiet catch-ups.
+The cozy setting, served with fresh ingredients and seasonal dishes, ensures a pleasant and enjoyable meal for all.

 A Celebration of Sake, Smoke, and Stories